Ectopic pregnancy : all you need to know and 8 secrets to prevent it

 - Exposure to chemical DES (diethylstilbestrol) before your birth.

-3) How to reduce the risk of developing an extra uterine pregnancy
+3) How to reduce the risk of developing an ectopic pregnancy

 a) Protect yourself against sexually transmitted infections